-Here we will show the way to fix the error ‘Agent Not Reachable’ in DPM which prevents backing up guest virtual machines on Windows Server Hyper-V. This is applicable for physical servers and client computers too.
+Here we will show the way to fix the error ‘Agent Not Reachable’ in DPM which prevents backing up guest virtual machines on Windows Server Hyper-V. This is applicable to physical servers and client computers too.
 The backup of a Windows server/computer will fail when the DPM server loses the connectivity and access to take necessary actions on the protected computer.

-There are few things you need to check when you get this error in Data Protection Manager (DPM), but this post specifically solves the problem which is related to local user authentication that prevents backup in a different domain (untrusted) or workgroup setup.
+There are a few things you need to check when you get this error in Data Protection Manager (DPM), but this post specifically solves the problem which is related to local user authentication that prevents backup in a different domain (untrusted) or workgroup setup.

 - Network connection

 - The firewall on the protected computer

 - The power status of the computer